National Care Service: Scotland

+The Scottish Socialist Party supports a publicly owned and publicly funded National Care Service that would be free at the point of use (like the NHS).

 National Care Service (Scotland) Bill

 The National Care Service (Scotland) Bill was introduced to the Scottish Parliament on 20 June 2022.
-If passed, the Bill will establish the NCS in Scotland and give Scottish ministers the ability to transfer social care services, which in Scotland are currently maintained by local authorities, to the new care service.
+If passed, the Bill as originally proposed would have established the NCS in Scotland and given Scottish ministers the ability to transfer social care services, which in Scotland are currently maintained by local authorities, to the new care service.
 In the case of children's services, ministers would have to hold a public consultation to be able to transfer them to the NCS.
 Some health services which are currently maintained by NHS Scotland and its Health Boards could also be transferred should the Bill pass.
 NCS Care Boards would deliver care on a local level, although transferred services could also be delivered nationally.
 The NCS and NHS Scotland would also share information, carers would have a right to take breaks and the proposed "Anne's Law", a law which would entitle care home residents to meeting people important to them, would also be enacted in the Bill.